karimelkha/Gibbs-phenomenon/README.md

-# Ph-nom-ne-de-Gibbs
+# Gibbs' phenomenon
-Analyse et codage du phénomène de Gibbs sur Matlab.
+Analysis and coding of Gibbs' phenomenon on Matlab.